Recognising, Anticipating, and Mitigating LLM Pollution of Online Behavioural Research

 The second variant, \textit{Full LLM Delegation}, involves participants outsourcing the entire study interaction to LLM-based tools or agents.
 These systems combine a language model with a control interface that enables goal-directed interaction with web environments.
-In practice, browser-integrated LLM agents (e.g., OpenAI's Operator, open-source solutions like Browser-Use, Skyvern, or Nanobrowser) can autonomously read study content, interpret instructions, click through consent forms, and complete questionnaires, and generate both structured and open-ended responses --- all with minimal or no human intervention once launched.
+In practice, browser-integrated LLM agents (e.g., OpenAI's ChatGPT Agent, open-source solutions like Browser-Use, Skyvern, or Nanobrowser) can autonomously read study content, interpret instructions, click through consent forms, complete questionnaires, and generate both structured and open-ended responses --- all with minimal or no human intervention once launched.
+This form of delegation is made even easier by new, dedicated AI browsers like Perplexity's Comet and ChatGPT Atlas, which build agentic functionality directly into the browser.
 Moreover, these agentic LLMs are increasingly capable of identifying instructions that are designed to mislead or manipulate their behaviour (see Figure \ref{fig:prompt-vocabulary}).
 They are built to operate autonomously but are also designed to permit temporary human handover when they encounter barriers, such as CAPTCHA or other bot-detection systems.
 Furthermore, participants often have the option to instruct LLMs to adopt specific standpoints, personas, or tones that make their responses appear more credible both in terms of content and formatting at the surface level \citep{hohne2025bots}, further obscuring their underlying homogeneity \citep{zhang2025generative}.
 Full LLM Delegation amplifies several risks observed in Partial LLM Mediation, as it more fully caters to participants’ motivations for efficiency and convenience, while distancing the resulting responses even further from genuine human behaviour.
 Hence, it first and foremost deepens the epistemic threat: researchers can no longer assume responses reflect human cognition, even probabilistically.
 Second, Full LLM Delegation may undermine treatment orthogonality, as LLMs may systematically respond differently across experimental conditions --- especially in novel tasks --- based on learned heuristics from training data \citep{mei2024turing, schmidt2024gpt}.
 Third, Full LLM Delegation enables scale: participants (or third parties) can deploy LLM agents across multiple studies simultaneously, transforming data collection platforms into sites of automated labour arbitrage.
 As these systems continue to evolve and adapt rapidly, Full LLM Delegation is likely to become more common and harder to detect, posing a growing challenge for future research.
 Though described separately for clarity, Partial LLM Mediation and Full LLM Delegation lie on a continuum of increasing automation, with gradual shifts and no clear cutoffs between levels of LLM involvement.